Should I Franchise My Business? Temptations & Inspirations

-The Road to Success
+The Road to Success Prior to Franchising

 Successful businesses are brought to life by smart, hard working entrepreneurs.
 Without the entrepreneur’s blood, sweat and tears, the business would not have succeeded.
-The entrepreneur feels a deep sense of satisfaction, but because of human nature, they want more than to count cash after a day of grilling steaks, inspecting houses, cleaning commercial buildings, or a thousand other tasks that must be performed or managed over and over again to make a living.
+The entrepreneur feels a deep sense of satisfaction, but because of human nature, they want more than to count cash after a day of grilling steaks, inspecting houses, cleaning buildings, or a thousand other tasks that must be performed or managed over and over again to make a living.

 Work is work and even the most enjoyable aspects of running a successful business leave a person open to change after five or more years of repeating the same chores.
 For many successful business owners a tune begins to play that goes something like this: “I’ve figured out how to make a success of this business.
 I’ve done what others have failed to do.
 I know how to avoid failure and I can show others the way.
 “Hey, I think I should franchise my business.”
 The seed is planted, and now it only waits to be watered.